hsemple/GISProgramming/_pages/open_source.md

  <br>

-Displaying a three-band Raster with GDAL
+Displaying a Three-band Raster with GDAL

     import numpy as np
     from osgeo import gdal